bcgov/onroutebc/database/README.md

 ### Unit Tests

 When the SQL Server Docker container is built, a series of test scripts are executed, one per database version.
-This is managed by the `/database/mssql/test/test-runner.sh` script.
+The test scripts will be executed only if an environment variable `MSSQL_RUN_TESTS=1` is present (typically this is set in the developer's `.env` file in the project root).
+Tests are managed by the `/database/mssql/test/test-runner.sh` script.
 The test runner does the following:
 * Creates a new test database in the SQL Server Docker instance.
 * Executes each version SQL that it finds in the `/database/mssql/scripts/versions/` directory in sequence, starting at version 1.
   * After each version SQL is executed, execute the corresponding version test file, found in the `/database/mssql/test/versions/` directory.
 The naming convention of the test scripts is `v_<version>_test.sh` (example: `v_1_test.sh`).